Leaders, here’s a question for you: When was the last time you checked in on one of your employees?

 It’s a practice that I recommend starting today!

-Dr. Rick Goodman CSP is a motivational keynote speaker who provides solutions globally that help people and organizations lead, engage, and grow their business.
+Dr. Rick Goodman CSP is a motivational leadership speaker who provides solutions globally that help people and organizations lead, engage, and grow their business.
 Contact Dr. Rick about speaking at your next event!
 You can contact Dr. Rick at www.rickgoodman.com or call 888-267-6098.

 He is also the author of the book Living A Championship Life, “A Game Plan for Success,” and the co–author of the book Jamie’s Journey: Travels with My Dad written with his sixteen-year-old daughter Jamie.